“Churchill probably drank the smoky tarry deliciousness because it could stand on its own beside the real smoke of his ever-present Cuban cigars…”

 While searching for details about Mr Maxey online, we have discovered a startling bit of information about a Mr James Maxey living in Hainford, Duchy of Lancashire.
 Continue reading Shady Past – A Relative of Mr Maxey?

-One of our new suppliers from last year was a small natural tea grower’s initiative founded in 2015 which trains, supports and promotes marginalized tea farmers across Assam and Darjeeling.
-Continue reading New Autumn Arrivals
+One of our newer suppliers in the last few years is a small natural tea grower’s initiative founded in 2015 which trains, supports and promotes marginalized tea farmers across Assam and Darjeeling.
+Continue reading Tea Leaf Theory

 This self-owned tea garden was established in 1998, reclaimed from secondary forest with no previous history of tea planting, just plenty of clear and fertile land…and an insistence on high standards of organic production and management.